l7mp/mc-wan/README.md

 interconnect in the fastest and most secure way.
 At the same time, the `logging.insecure` service serves less-sensitive bulk traffic, so the corresponding traffic exchange defaults to the Internet.

-* **Ingress L7 traffic management on the receiver side.** Same scenario as above, but now the only GET queries to the `http://payment.secure:8080/payment` API endpoint are considered sensitive, access to `http://payment.secure:8080/stats` are irrelevant, and any other access to the service is denied.
+* **Ingress L7 traffic management on the receiver side.** Same scenario as above, but now only GET queries to the `http://payment.secure:8080/payment` API endpoint are considered sensitive, access to `http://payment.secure:8080/stats` is irrelevant (defaults to the Internet), and any other access to the service is denied.

-* **Egress L7 traffic management rules on the sender side.** Same scenario as above, but now all queries sent between clusters must include an HTTP header field called `sender-cluster` to indicate the sending cluster's identity to the service backends on the receiver side.
-In addition, the sender can also overrides the service-owner's default SD-WAN policies if they want.
+* **Egress L7 traffic management rules on the sender side.** Same scenario as above, but now all queries sent between clusters must be tagged with an HTTP header field called `sender-cluster` at the egress EW gateway in order to indicate the sending cluster's identity to the service backends on the receiver side.
+In addition, the sender can also override the service-owner's default SD-WAN policies if they want.

 * **Resiliency:** Regular Internet connection to one of the clusters goes down.
-The EW gateways automatically initiate a circuit-breaking for the failed EW-gateway endpoint and retry all failed connection over either the SD-WAN or another cluster where healthy backends are still running.
+The EW gateways automatically initiate a circuit-breaking for the failed EW-gateway endpoint and retry all failed connections over either the SD-WAN or another cluster where healthy backends are still running.

-* **Monitoring:** Task operators want end-to-end monitoring of queries across the clusters.
-EW-gateways add a `spanid` header to all HTTP(S) traffic exchanged over the SD-WAN interconnect.
+* **Monitoring:** Task operators want end-to-end monitoring across the clusters.
+EW-gateways add a `spanid` header to all HTTP(S) traffic exchanged over the SD-WAN interconnect to trace requests across the service-mesh clusters and the SD-WAN.

 ## Concepts

-We use HTTP throughout for simplicity.
+We use pure unencrypted HTTP throughout for simplicity.
 It is trivial to enforce encryption by rewriting all rules to HTTPS.

 ### Interconnect fabric: SD-WAN